BaylorICThUS/Machine_Learning_Tools/Tensorflow/Tensorflow_installation.md

   * Patch file: tools/cpp/CROSSTOOL
-    From line 72 to 199 (toolchain "local_linux"), update all the gcc, g++ path, as well as all the include directory and binutils' binarys' paths, in my case it looks like this:
+    From line 72 to 199 (toolchain "local_linux"), update all the gcc, g++ path, as well as all the include directory and binutils' binarys' paths, in my case it looks like this (GCC path might differ):

     ```diff
     diff --git a/tools/cpp/CROSSTOOL b/tools/cpp/CROSSTOOL